 For instance, if you're a reasonably successful person who ends up seriously injured because a truck driver fell asleep behind the wheel and hit your car, no government program can make you whole.
 Whatever lifestyle you had before will certainly decline, because government programs, by design, only cover necessary survival expenses.

-Forcing a person to endure that kind of wrong, without any recourse, or hope of obtaining justice, will not lead to violence in most instances, but it increases the number of desperate people with nothing left to lose, no stake or prospect for a better life are dangerous.
+Forcing a person to endure that kind of wrong, without any recourse, or hope of obtaining justice, will not lead to violence in most instances, but desperate people with nothing left to lose, no stake, or prospect for a better life can be dangerous.
 They're especially dangerous when they're put in that situation, because of someone else's carelessness.
-Even if their isn't a noticeable uptick in violence towards the wrong-doers, who the courts can no longer touch, the call for justice won't go unanswered.
+Even if there isn't a noticeable uptick in violence towards the wrong-doers, who the courts can no longer touch, the call for justice won't go unanswered.

 A system where victims can't get justice is neither desirable nor possible.
 The reality is that people won't stand for it.
 Absent our civil courts, the only alternatives are so bad that even businesses, once they get a taste of them, will long for the good ol' days when all that was on the line was money, not their freedom.

 Capping Damages in Injury and Wrongful Death Lawsuits Gives Bad Actors a Competitive Advantage